JesusGarciaRodriguez/aries-framework-5g/README.md

 ```

 ## Testing
+In the folder <directory-aries-framework>/test/5gtests, there are some scripts to do quick tests through curl commands:
+- generateDIDissuer.sh: Used to generate a DID (and the corresponding keys) for issuance
+- issuevc.sh: Direct call to issuer to get a VC
+- requestvcfromdevice.sh: Call the device wallet that will internally interact with the issuer to get a VC
+- storecred.sh: Store a VC in the wallet
+- derive.sh: Derive VC with ZK proof from policy and stored credential
+- verify.sh: Verify a VC
+- verify_failure.sh: A test VC that is wrong in purpose to get a negative verification response

-To do a quick test of the functionality, the following REST petitions can be sent:
+To do a quick test of the functionality, the following REST petitions can be sent (there is also bash scripts for these commands in test/5gtests):
 StoreCredential:
 ```
 curl --location 'http://localhost:8082/nancy/idm/storeCredential' \